A brainstorming session with the team is always a learning experience.

 Recommended read => How to Deal With Bad Requirements as a Tester

-Requirement document mentioned that the essay writing application should show author’s name.
-While testing, tester learned that there can be multiple authors for the same essay and they can maintain different versions of the essay.
+The requirement document mentioned that the essay writing application should show the author’s name.
+During testing, the tester learned that there can be multiple authors for the same essay and they can maintain different versions of the essay.

-Now, how to show author’s name for this situation?
-There is no clarity in requirement and no time/person is available.
-Developer assumed that the author’s name, who owns the latest version of the essay, should display and tester agreed on it.
+Now, how do you show the author’s name for this situation?
+There is no clarity on the requirements and no time/person is available.
+The developer assumed that the author’s name, who owns the latest version of the essay, should be displayed and the tester agreed to it.

 Questions based on assumptions can be as below:

-- What if an author wants to reach out to the last version that he/she had submitted?
+• What if the author wants to reach out to the last version that he/she had submitted?

 An application experienced a crash while the user tried to refresh the same page for the 7th time.
 Now, finding out the issue and reporting the same is good but when there is heavy delivery pressure, we need to have the right data to understand the risk of this specific issue.